sagemath/sagewiki_to_gh-2022-10-10/Publications_using_SAGE.md

 == Technical/Scholarly Publications Citing Sage ==

 If you use Sage in a book, paper, website, etc., please [[http://www.sagemath.org/contact.html | contact us]] about details of the publication, e.g. where is it published, provide a link to your publication.
+Alternatively, send us a [[ https://github.com/sagemath/publications/ | pull request ]].

 Please reference Sage as follows:

 {{{
-William A. Stein et al. Sage Mathematics Software (Version x.y.z), The Sage Development Team, YYYY, http://www.sagemath.org.
+W. A. Stein et al. Sage Mathematics Software (Version x.y.z), The Sage Development Team, YYYY, http://www.sagemath.org.
 }}}